Avoid these Decorating Mistakes

-It is much harder to match colors in accessories and upholstery fabrics so it is smarter to start there.
-You want your colors to flow through the house and too many colors can be spotty and take away from all the other great things you have done.
+It is much harder to match colors in accessories and upholstery fabrics, so the smart choice is to begin with those.
+You want your colors to flow through the house, but too many colors can be spotty and take away from all the other great things you have done.
 A good rule of thumb is not to pick more than 3 colors for your walls.
 Finding a color you like and picking two more shades of that color will give you a nice pallet to work from.

 The perfect lighting for a room is critical.
 You need to layer your light and pay attention to the light your room needs as the day progresses.
 You want to include overhead light, natural light, task light, and accent lighting in your plan.
 You want to make use of dimmer switches so you can change the mood of your room with the flip of a switch.
 Maybe you would like it a little darker for watching TV or relaxing.
 Sometimes you are going to want it to be brighter for doing home work with the kids or reading your favorite book.
 Take as much time doing your lighting plan as you do your decor plan.